AnnapoorniS/my-retail-product-mgmt/Readme.md

 	Authorization = "Bearer -accessToken-"
 ________________________________________________________________________________________________________________________________________________________________________

-4) GET /products/descriptions/-productId-
+4) GET /products/descriptions/"productId"

-Description : This will respond with the description of the product with id -productId-
+Description : This will respond with the description of the product with id "productId"

 Required Headers :
 	Accept = "application/json"